Employee Stock Ownership Plan: Advantages and disadvantages to employees

 Opponents to ESOP have criticized these pro-ESOP claims and say many of the studies are conducted or sponsored by ESOP advocacy organizations and criticizing the methodologies used.
 Critics argue that pro-ESOP studies did not establish that ESOPs results in higher productivity and wages.
 ESOP advocates agree that an ESOP alone cannot produce such effects; instead, the ESOP must be combined with worker empowerment through participatory management and other techniques.
 Critics point out that no study has separated the effects of those techniques from the effects of an ESOP; that is, no study shows that innovative management cannot produce the same (claimed) effects without an ESOP.

 In some circumstances, ESOP plans were designed that disproportionately benefit employees who enrolled earlier by accruing more shares to early employees.
 Newer employees, even at stable and mature ESOP companies can have limited opportunity to participate in the program, as a large portion of the shares may have already been allocated to longstanding employees.

 ESOP advocates often maintain that employee ownership in 401(k) plans, as opposed to ESOPs, is problematic.
 About 17% of total 401(k) assets are invested in company stock, more in those companies that offer it as an option (although many do not).
 ESOP advocates concede that it may be an excessive concentration in a plan specifically meant to be for retirement security.
 In contrast, they maintain that it may not be a serious problem for an ESOP or other options, which they say are meant as wealth-building tools, preferably to exist alongside other plans.
 Nonetheless, ESOPs are regulated as retirement plans, and they are presented to employees as retirement plans, just like 401(k) plans.

-ESOPs VS 401(k) plans
+Comparison with 401(k) plans

 ESOPs and 401(k)s are both retirement plans subject to the Employee Retirement Income Security Act (ERISA).
 While similar in some ways, the plans also have notable differences.
 These differences can form a strength: Businesses that offer both an ESOP and a 401(k), as 93.6 percent of The ESOP Association's members do, can offer the best of both plans to their employees.